compound-finance/comet-migrator/SPEC.md

  * `user: address`: Alias for `msg.sender`
  * `flashAmount: uint256`: The amount of base asset borrowed as part of the Uniswap flash loan.
  * `flashAmountWithFee: uint256`: The amount to borrow from Compound III to pay back the flash loan, accounting for fees.
- * `compoundV2Position: CompoundV2Position`: Structure containing the user’s Compound II collateral and borrow positions to migrate to Compound III.
+ * `compoundV2Position: CompoundV2Position`: Structure containing the user’s Compound V2 collateral and borrow positions to migrate to Compound III.
 Array of collateral to transfer into Compound III.
- * `aaveV2Position: AaveV2Position`: Structure containing the user’s Aave V2 collateral and borrow positions to migrate to Compound III.
+ * `avveV2Position: AvveV2Position`: Structure containing the user’s Aave V2 collateral and borrow positions to migrate to Compound III.
  * `cdpPositions: CDPPosition[]`: List of structures that each represent a single CDP’s collateral and borrow position to migrate to Compound III.
  * `underlying: IERC20` - The underlying of a cToken, or `weth` in the case of `cETH`.